The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 • High cost of living: London very expensive

-• National Insurance: 12% employee NI adds to tax burden
+• National Insurance: 8% employee NI (cut from 12% in April 2024) adds to tax burden

-Ireland Pros and Cons
+Ireland Pros & Cons

 • Tech salaries: US multinationals (Google, Meta, Apple) pay well in Dublin